betulerdogan/betulerdogan/README.md

 <h1>About Me! 😎</h1>

 - 🏫: I'm a Android Developer.
-- 💬: Ask me about Data Analysis, Visualization and Machine Learning algorithms. 📊📈🤖🧠
+- 💬: Ask me about Android Development and Kotlin. 📊📈🤖🧠
 - ⚡  Fun fact: I like playing video games, running.

 <hr>